Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Kostylin is a physically weak person.

-Is it possible to limit oneself to this technique only? (no, there may be a misconception about the hero).
+Is it possible to limit ourselves to just this technique? (no, there may be a misconception about the hero).

-The surname Zhilin - from the word vein (blood vessels, tendons).
+The surname Zhilin comes from the word vein (blood vessels, tendons).
 Our hero is a wiry man.
-How else can you say? (lean, strong, hardy).
+How else can you say it? (lean, strong, hardy).

-The surname Kostylin is from the word crutch.
-What is a crutch? (a stick that serves as a support when walking lame or people with sore legs).
+The surname Kostylin comes from the word crutch.
+What is a crutch? (a stick that serves as a support when walking for lame people or people with sore legs).

 III

 - What decision does Zhilin make?
 Read it.
-What is typical for him? (decisiveness, courage, the ability to resist the enemy; he is not one of a timid dozen).
+What is characteristic of him? (decisiveness, courage, ability to resist the enemy; he is not timid).

 How does Kostylin behave?
 Read it.
-What do you think of him? (violated the agreement - not to disperse; behaves like a coward and a traitor).
+What do you think of him? (violated the agreement - not to leave; behaves like a coward and a traitor).

 1. Ransom letter

 Suppose he wrote a letter.
-Would your mother send money in spite of her poverty?
-Yes, because nothing in life is higher and stronger than mother's love.
+Would your mother send money despite her poverty?
+Yes, because there is nothing in life higher and stronger than mother's love.

 Zhilin is able to spare the feelings of people close and dear to him.

-Kostylin wrote more than one letter, because he was a coward, he thought only of himself.
+Kostylin wrote more than one letter because he was a coward and thought only of himself.

-During his stay in captivity, Zhilin meets the Tatar girl Dina.
+While in captivity, Zhilin meets a Tatar girl, Dina.
 This image is not accidental.
-Dina in Arabic means faith.
+"Dina" means "faith" in Arabic.

 What does Zhilin believe in? (in his own strength, in luck; he is strong in spirit.)